anmihendo/ada-wedge/README.md

 * Part 3
   + A little weird to have this in a folder but not part 2.
 No biggie.
   + Otherwise this looks great and is **complete**.

+## Changes
+Made the the changes in part 2 as required.
+Thank you for the feedback and sorry for the horrible original readme file.

+Would it have made sense to put both part 2 and part 3 in their respected folders or should I have just left them in the main folder?

+V/R
+Antonio Hendricks